 You can receive support from your spouse if the court orders it during the pendency or process of the divorce procedure before the divorce is final.
-This financial support that is awarded pending the final divorce decree can only last the time necessary for the court to prosecute the divorce action.
+This support can only last the time necessary for the court to prosecute the divorce action.

 When determining exactly how much alimony to award a spouse, courts in the state of Georgia consider the following factors: